rbontekoe/BAWJ/docs/src/chapter4.md

 end
 ```
-\#1 The module name is API.
+\#1 The module name is `API`.

-\#2 The API sub-module uses only the elements that are defined in the sub-module Domain, Julia, and any loaded packages.
+\#2 The `API` sub-module uses only the elements that are defined in the sub-module Domain, Julia, and any loaded packages. `..Accounts` refers to the super-domain of `API`. `import ..Accounts: Domain` give us a reference to the sub-module `Domain`.

 \#3 The code instantiates the sub-module Domain (`using .Domain`).
 The dot tells Julia that Domain is a sub-module.
 Julia loads the elements Person, Address, AddressType, EMAIL, and WORK into the scope of the module because we specify `using`.
-If we would use `import` instead of `using`, we also have to mention the module name (e.g. Domain.Person).
-Now, we can call them without mentioning the sub-module name.
+If we would use `import` instead of `using`, we also have to mention the module name (e.g. Domain.EMAIL).
+Now, we can call them without mentioning the name of the sub-module.

 \#4 We export the method `create`.
 It means that other modules and programs can use it directly.
-Functions wit.hout the keyword `function` are called methods.
+Functions without the keyword `function` are called methods.

-\#5 We describe the usage of the different uses of `create.` Users can use the question mark (`? create`) to display the text.
+\#5 We document the different uses (called `multiple dispatch`) of the method `create.` Users can use the question mark (`? create`) to display the text and the example.
+The whole example code, including the `julia>`-prompts, can be copied to the clipboard and pasted back into the REPL.

+\#6 The function `create`.

+\#7 The method `create` when we want to create an `Address`.

-\#6 The function we want to inform the user about.
+\#8 The method `create` when we want to create a `Person` with a known `Address`.

-\#8 Create a Person with an Address.

-\#9 Create a Person with an empty Address array.
-Although the object Person is not mutable, we can still add elements to an array.
+\#8 Creates a Person with an empty Address array.
+Although the object Person is not mutable, we can still add elements to the array.
 For example `push!(donald.addresses, <Address object>`).

 ## Accounts.jl
 ```